Every type A quiver locus is a Kazhdan-Lusztig variety

 \section{Introduction}

 Quiver loci are the orbit closures of quiver representations under the action of general linear groups.
-In recent decades, significant connections have been revealed between the geometry of the quiver loci for Dynkin quiver and that of Schubert varieties.
-In 1985, A. V. Zelevinsky established a bijection, known as the Zelevinsky map, between the quiver locus of equioriented type A quiver and an open dense subvariety in Schubert variety \cite{zelevinskii_two_1985}, in order to deal with the problem about cohomology.
-Lusztig also presented a similar viewpoint for cyclic quiver in the 1980s to prove the existence of canonical bases for quantum groups\cite{lusztig1990cir}.
+In recent decades, significant connections have been revealed between the geometry of the quiver loci for Dynkin quivers and that of Schubert varieties.
+In 1985, A. V. Zelevinsky established a bijection, known as the Zelevinsky map, between the quiver locus of equioriented type A quiver and an open dense subvariety in Schubert variety \cite{zelevinskii_two_1985}, in order to address the cohomology problem.
+Lusztig also presented a similar viewpoint for cyclic quivers in the 1980s to prove the existence of canonical bases for quantum groups \cite{lusztig1990cir}.
 Lakshmibai and Peter Magyar subsequently conducted a detailed study of the Zelevinsky map, emphasizing that it is a scheme-theoretical isomorphism\cite{lakdegesche1998}.
-After that, the equivalence between the singularity properties of quiver loci and Schubert varieties were further exploited in many aspects\cite{bobinski_schubert_2002},\cite{bobinski_normality_2001}.
-In 2015, Ryan Kinser and Jenna Rajchgot extended the Zelevinsky map from equioriented type A quivers to bipartite type A quivers, providing a greatly enriched pattern for studying the relationship between type A quiver loci and Schubert/Kazhdan-Lusztig varieties.
+After that, the equivalence between the singularity properties of quiver loci and Schubert varieties was further explored in many aspects \cite{bobinski_normality_2001}, \cite{bobinski_schubert_2002}.
+In 2015, Ryan Kinser and Jenna Rajchgot extended the Zelevinsky map from equioriented type A quivers to bipartite type A quivers, providing a richer pattern for studying the relationship between type A quiver loci and Schubert/Kazhdan-Lusztig varieties.
 They showed that every quiver locus of bipartite type A quiver is scheme-theoretically isomorphic to a Kazhdan-Lusztig variety, which is an intersection of a Schubert variety and an opposite Schubert cell.
-Consequently, it follows that the type A quiver locus of arbitrary orientation must be isomorphic to an open subvariety of some Kazhdan-Lusztig variety, up to a factor of product of general linear groups.
-Ryan Kinser and Jenna Rajchgot also generalized their results to type D quiver in 2021\cite{kinser_type_2021}.
-In our paper, we are going to construct a scheme-theoretical isomorphism from the type A quiver locus to a Kazhdan-Lusztig variety directly.
-Moreover, this isomorphism is expected to be a unification of the Zelevsinky maps for equioriented and bipartite type A quivers.
+Consequently, it follows that the type A quiver locus of arbitrary orientation must be isomorphic to an open subvariety of some Kazhdan-Lusztig variety, up to a factor of product of general linear groups: in order to facilitate the comparison of our new results with this approach in the rest of this paper, we refer to it as the K-R's approach.
+Ryan Kinser and Jenna Rajchgot also generalized their results to type D quivers in 2021\cite{kinser_type_2021}.
+In our paper, we aim to construct a scheme-theoretical isomorphism from the type A quiver locus to a Kazhdan-Lusztig variety directly.
+Moreover, this isomorphism is expected to unify the Zelevsinky maps for equioriented and bipartite type A quivers.